qmlbook/qmlbook/docs/networking/networking.rst

         xhr.send(data)
     }

 It takes four arguments.
 The ``verb``, which defines the HTTP verb to be used (GET, POST, PUT, DELETE).
-The second parameter is the endpoint to be used as postfix to the BASE address (e.g. 'http://localhost:5000/colors').
-The third parameter is the optional obj, to be send as JSON data to the service.
-The last parameter defines a callback to be called, when the response returns.
+The second parameter is the endpoint to be used as a postfix to the BASE address (e.g. 'http://localhost:5000/colors').
+The third parameter is the optional obj, to be sent as JSON data to the service.
+The last parameter defines a callback to be called when the response returns.
 The callback receives a response object with the response data.
 Before we send the request, we indicate that we send and accept JSON data by modifying the request header.

 Using this request helper function we can implement the simple commands we defined earlier (create, read, update, delete):